Augmented Sliced Wasserstein Distances: Experiments

 Without loss of generality, we initialize $\mu_0$ to be the standard normal distribution $\mathcal{N}(0,I)$.
 We repeat each experiment 50 times and record the 2-Wasserstein distance between $\mu$ and $\nu$ at every iteration.
 In Figure \ref{figure:wasserstein_flow}, we plot the $2$-Wasserstein distances between the source and target distributions as a function of the training epochs and the 8-Gaussian, the Knot, the Moon, and the Swiss roll distributions are respective target distributions.
 For clarity, Figure \ref{figure:wasserstein_flow} displays the experiment results from the 6 best performing distance metrics, including the ASWD, the DSWD, the SWD, the GSWD-NN 1, which directly generates projections through a one layer MLP, as well as the GSWD with the polynomial of degree 3, circular defining functions, out of the 12 distance metrics we compared.

-We observe from Figure \ref{figure:wasserstein_flow} that the ASWD not only leads to lower 2-Wasserstein distances, but also converges faster by achieving better results with fewer iterations than the other methods in these four target distributions.
+We observe from Figure \ref{figure:wasserstein_flow} that the ASWD not only leads to smaller 2-Wasserstein distances, but also converges faster by achieving better results with fewer iterations than the other methods in these four target distributions.
 A complete set of experimental results with 12 compared distance metrics and 8 target distributions are included in Appendix \ref{appendix_flow}.
 The ASWD outperforms the compared state-of-the-art sliced-based Wasserstein distance metrics with 7 out of the 8 target distributions except for the 25-Gaussian.
 This is achieved through the simple injective network architecture given in Equation (\ref{eq:injective}) and a one layer fully-connected neural network with equal input and output dimensions throughout the experiments.
-In addition, ablation study is conducted to study the effect of injective neural networks, the optimization of hypersurfaces in the ASWD.
+In addition, ablation study is conducted to study the effect of injective neural networks, the regularization coefficient $\lambda$, the choice of the dimensionality $d_\theta$ of the augmented space, and the optimization of hypersurfaces in the ASWD.
 Details can be found in Appendix~\ref{appendix_ablation_study}.